 NMVOC, CO, NO_X, NH3, SO2, PM10, PM2.5, BC, As, Cr, Cu, Ni, Se, Zn, Pb, Cd, Hg, Dioxin and PAH emissions have been estimated, applying the tier 1 and tier 2 approach (for heavy metals, PAH emissions and BC).
 A detailed description of the methodology and parameters used is shown in the NIR (ISPRA, several years [a]).
 The same methodology to estimate emissions from open burning of waste, as reported in paragraph 7.2 of the waste section (see Small scale waste burning (5C2) subparagraph), is used on the basis of the amount of fixed residues instead of removable residues.

-Concerning NO_X, CO, NMVOC, IPCC emission factors have been used (IPCC, 1997), while for PM10 and PM2.5 emission factors from the USEPA (EPA, 1995) and BC emission factors from the EMEP/EEA Guidebook (EMEP/EEA, 2019) have been applied.
-NH3, SO2, heavy metals, dioxin and PAH emission factors are from the EMEP/EEA Guidebook (EMEP/EEA, 2019).
+Concerning NO_X and CO, IPCC emission factors have been used (IPCC, 2006), while for PM10, PM2.5, NMVOC, BC, NH_3 , SO_2 , heavy metals, dioxin and PAH emission factors from the EMEP/EEA Guidebook (EMEP/EEA, 2023) have been applied.